NodeBB-Community/nodebb-plugin-reputation-rules/README.md

 Undoing votes:
  - undoing an upvote should remove extra reputation awarded when upvote was given (extra rep should not be recalculated)
  - undoing a downvote should give +1 to voter (and also +1 to post author, but that's something NodeBB already takes cares of)

+### (TO-DO)
+Show alert when the user can not vote
+Make internationalization of the plugin